 After the 1999 season, the Marlins needed to make room for their future third baseman, Mike Lowell, making Orie expendable.
 On November 12, 1999, the Marlins sent Orie to the Los Angeles Dodgers as part of a conditional deal.[2]
 Although Orie put together an impressive spring training with the Dodgers prior to the 2000 season, the club already had two established third basemen on their roster: Adrián Beltré & Dave Hansen.
 Thus, the Dodgers released Orie on March 29, 2000, days before the season would begin.

 Two months later, on June 15, 2000, Orie signed a free agent contract with the Kansas City Royals, only to be released two months later.
 The next suitor for Orie turned out to be the New York Yankees, who signed Orie two days after his Royals release.
-He would remain in the Yankees minor league system the entire 2000 season, without making a single appearance at the major league level.
+He remained in the Yankees minor league system the entire 2000 season, without making a single appearance at the major league level.

 Post-retirement